History

 Where did this come from?

-Enter Wendell of Level1.
-Wendell had already been covering IOMMU VFIO passthrough in recent videos for Level1Tech and when this patch was announced he jumped at it and demonstrated it fixed the problem in a video release.
-Part of this video release Wendell also stated that the next logical step would be to capture the framebuffer and display it on the host.
-Little did he know that Geoffrey had already implemented a proof of concept.
-After watching the video Geoffrey contacted Wendell and informed him of his work and helped Wendell to trial an early pre-alpha version of his software.
+Enter Wendell from Level1, who had already been exploring IOMMU VFIO passthrough in his recent videos for Level1Tech.
+When he caught wind of Geoffrey's groundbreaking patch, he immediately leaped at the chance to test it and verify its effectiveness, which he promptly showcased in an awe-inspiring video release.
+In that same video, Wendell envisioned the next step: capturing the framebuffer and seamlessly displaying it on the host.
+Little did he know that Geoffrey had already transformed that vision into a remarkable proof of concept.
+Eager to collaborate, Geoffrey reached out to Wendell, sharing his groundbreaking work and enabling him to trial an early pre-alpha version of the software.